1. Home

 What Are Virtual Power Plants?

-A virtual power plant (VPP) is a collection of small, distributed power and electricity production, consumption, and storage devices aggregated into a single system to support the grid's needs.
+A virtual power plant (VPP) is a collection of small, distributed electricity production, consumption, and storage devices aggregated into a single system to support the grid's needs.

 These devices include solar batteries, smart thermostats, electric vehicles, and appliances.
 When they work in concert, they can provide the grid with electricity or reduce demand in a flexible and meaningful way.